glfw/glfw/README.md

 ## Introduction

-GLFW is a free, Open Source, multi-platform library for OpenGL and OpenGL ES application development.
-It provides a simple, platform-independent API for creating windows and contexts, reading input, handling events, etc.
+GLFW is a free, Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan application development.
+It provides a simple, platform-independent API for creating windows, contexts and surfaces, reading input, handling events, etc.

 Version 3.2 is _not yet described_.